 1. Being an Entrepreneur is too risky for me.

 Starting your own business in these days is not too much more risky than trying for any other corporate job.
-At a corporate job you can be laid off at any time, How Can We Say That An Entrepreneur Is Successful have benefits cut with no reason, and work long overtime without being compensated for that.
+At a corporate job you can be laid off at any time, New Marketing Strategies have benefits cut with no reason, and work long overtime without being compensated for that.
 If you are student as well, the risk can’t be that bad.
 It’s not like you have a mortgage or family to support if it fails.

 2. I am too young to start my own company